wadhah101/GL5-ethics-project/transcript.md

-# GL5-ethics-project
+# AI in china: GL5 ethics project

 ## Introduction

-Before diving into the rise of artificial intelligence in china we need to explore the existing policies and political climate in china but even before that I like to mention a novel called 1984 and leave you to draw the parallels
+Before we dive into the rise of artificial intelligence in China, we need to explore existing policies and the political climate in China, but before we do, I'd like to refer to a novel called 1984 and have you draw the parallels.

 ## Nineteen Eighty-Four